imobicloud/libs/managers/README.md

 	winManager.load({
 		url: 'path_to_new_window',
 		isReset: true,
-		data: 123 				// data for new window
+		data: 123 				// data for this window
 	});

 	// get current window info